Who we are and what we do

 Our Greatest Hit’s:

-2023 - Disposable Root Servers (segfault.net) 2022 - SSH-IT 2021 - Global Socket 2020 - THC's Cheat Sheet 2019 - Security advise for non-hackers and rebellions of the world 2015 - AFLplusplus, a free and fast software fuzzer 2011 - SSL-DoS, a resource exhaustion attack to take down HTTPS servers 2008 - Tools to copy and forge an ePassport (RFID passport) 2007 - Tools to receive GSM signals and to break and decode A5/1 encryption 2005 - IPv6 attack tools 2004 - Various Microsoft ISS remote exploits 2003 - Amap, world’s first application protocol scanner 2002 - Linux Kernel-level key logger 2000 - Hydra, world’s first parallelised network logon cracker 1999 - First Solaris Kernel Module Root Kit 1998 - Reverse WWW shell as seen on Mr. Robot/TV 1995 - Plasmoid's Stack Overflow Paper and Exploit for Linux/BSD/SunOS/HP-UX 1994 - Various phreaking tools and a credit card generator for DOS and Win95 1994 - <redacted>
+2023 - Disposable Root Servers (segfault.net) 2022 - SSH-IT 2021 - Global Socket 2020 - THC's Cheat Sheet 2019 - Security advise for non-hackers and rebellions of the world 2015 - AFLplusplus, a free and fast software fuzzer 2011 - SSL-DoS, a resource exhaustion attack to take down HTTPS servers 2008 - Tools to copy and forge an ePassport (RFID passport) 2007 - Tools to receive GSM signals and to break and decode A5/1 encryption 2005 - IPv6 attack tools 2004 - Various Microsoft ISS remote exploits 2003 - Amap, world’s first application protocol scanner 2002 - Linux Kernel-level key logger 2000 - Hydra, world’s first parallelized network logon cracker 1999 - First Solaris Kernel Module Root Kit 1998 - Reverse WWW shell as seen on Mr. Robot/TV 1995 - Plasmoid's Stack Overflow Paper and Exploit for Linux/BSD/SunOS/HP-UX 1994 - Various phreaking tools and a credit card generator for DOS and Win95 1993 - <redacted>

 Beside our public work we engage with some leading IT Security companies to push security into the right and meaningful direction.
-We have been editor in chief of the phrack magazine and occasionally we speak at conferences.
-We have contributed to various Internet Standards through our engagement with the Internet Engineering Task Force and other organisations.
+We have been editor in chief of the Phrack Magazine and occasionally we speak at conferences.
+We have contributed to various Internet Standards through our engagement with the Internet Engineering Task Force and other organizations.
 We are a major donor to the EFF.

 The best way to meet us is at one of the IETF meetings or a hacker convention such as HITB or the CCC Congress.